 When we round to the nearest dime, our patient's premium is $7.80!

 You'll know if a plan's premium is less than the state's benchmark amount when you see the BENCHMARK tag.
-Click here for information on plan tags.
+Learn more about plan tags.

-*Please note that our numbers may vary slightly from med.gov due to minimal differences in percentage-based calculations and estimates.
+Please note that our numbers may vary slightly from medicare.gov due to minimal differences in percentage-based calculations and estimates.

 During the different phases of coverage, patients with Partial Extra Help pay the following: